dnllowe/react-code-creator/README.md

 # React Code Creator

 ## Summary
-Create boilerplate code for common React files.
+A lightweight tool to create boilerplate code for common React files.

 React Code Creator is a simple implementation of [plop.js](https://plopjs.com/) for common React files.